• Menopause Symptoms

 Quick Links

 Many women suffer from constipation in menopause.
 It can be frustrating, uncomfortable, and sometimes even painful.
 If you’re experiencing discomfort while at work or out and about, you’ll want to know what you can do to get back to feeling yourself again.
-In this article, we’ll look at why hormonal constipation happens and what you can do about it.

-• not eating enough fibre
+• not eating enough fiber foods

-• not drinking enough
+• not drinking enough liquids

-• delaying the urge to go to the toilet
+• delaying the urge to eliminate stool

 • stress, anxiety or depression

-• not exercising enough
+• not enough physical activity

 • medication side effects

-What is hormonal constipation?
+What is hormone imbalance-related constipation?

 Falling estrogen levels

-As we touched on above, as our bodies produce less estrogen, constipation can happen more often.
-It’s because estrogen contributes to maintaining a healthy digestive system, so when there’s not enough of it available, the colon slows down.
-This means it takes longer for our food to pass through our digestive system, leaving us feeling bloated and uncomfortable.
+As we touched on above, as our ovaries produce less estrogen, hormonal constipation can happen more often.
+It’s because hormones contribute to maintaining a healthy digestive system, so when there’s not enough of the estrogen hormone available, the colon can slow down.

 Fibre is the part of the food we eat that can’t be broken down, so it travels through our digestive system relatively intact.
-It helps bulk out our stools, making them easier to pass and keeping things moving along.
-Fibre is a key part of any healthy, balanced diet, and if you don’t eat enough of it, you’re likely to experience constipation.
-According to the NHS, adults should aim to eat around 30g of fibre a day, but most of us only manage to fit an average of 10g a day into our diets.
+It helps bulk out our stools, making them easier to pass through peristalsis and keeping things moving along.

 Not drinking enough water puts you at a higher risk of experiencing a bout of constipation.
 That’s because water – and other fluids – help fibre to work better, which in turn makes stools softer and easier to pass.

-How to combat menopause constipation
+How to treat constipation during menopause

 Fibre doesn’t just reduce the likelihood of constipation – it comes with a whole host of other health benefits, too.
 The Harvard School of Public Health says fibre is associated with a lower risk of heart disease, stroke, and type 2 diabetes to name just a few.
-The British Medical Journal advocates using plant based fibre to get to the 30g recommended fibre intake.
-Eve Biology uses a beetroot derived prebiotic fibre clinically shown to ease constipation The effects of regular consumption of short-chain fructo-oligosaccharides on digestive comfort of subjects with minor functional bowel disorders

 Water and other fluids help soften our stools, making them easier to pass.
 So, to avoid dehydration and the constipation that comes with it, make sure you’re drinking plenty.
 The NHS recommends drinking between six and eight glasses of water a day.
 If you’re struggling to drink water on its own, you can add squash, or include cups of tea or sugar-free drinks, as well.

-Daily exercise can help regulate bowel movements.
+Daily exercise can help regulate your bowel movements.
 To keep constipation at bay, you should aim to incorporate around 30 minutes of moderate exercise into your daily routine.
 Aerobic exercises are best.
 These include running, jogging, brisk walking, cycling, swimming, dancing, or rowing.

 Pelvic floor exercises can also help combat constipation by strengthening the pelvic area and improving bowel function.
 Certain yoga poses and pilates moves come with this benefit.